Everything You Need to Know About Employee Communication

 We each have a different style of communicating.
 It might be based on culture or personality (which we’ll cover in a bit).
 Here are some competing communication styles:

 - Direct vs. Indirect.
 Direct styles prefer when people speak up and are blunt and to the point.
 They don’t want to waste time with extraneous communication.
-Indirect styles approach a topic from sideways, without saying it directly.
+Indirect styles approach a topic from the sides, without saying it directly.
 Direct styles won’t pick up on what indirect styles are implying.

 - Competitive vs. Affiliative.
 Some employees are always in a competition, others prefer group consensus.
 Competitive styles try to establish power and dominate.
 Affiliative styles, on the other hand, want input from others and are less assertive.
 Affiliative styles are easily made silent if competitive styles are allowed free reign.